jordantsanz/tiny-search-engine/indexer/IMPLEMENTATION.md

 void ct_delete(void* item);
 ```

-Following is a description of the pseudocode in `indexer`, in order by function, with an the interface of each described and any error handling described as well.
+Following is a description of the pseudocode in `indexer`, in order by function, with the interface of each described and any error handling described as well.

 ### Functions